 - Add the beans and the potatoes and mix for 3 – 5 minutes.
 Season with salt and pepper and oregano.

-- In a food processor blend the tomatoes and add them to the beans, as well as some water to cover them.
+- In a food processor blend the tomatoes together with the tomato paste and add them to the beans, as well as some water to cover them.

 - Bring to boil, cover with lid, lower heat and simmer for about 45 minutes, until potatoes are soft and water has evaporated, leaving a nice sauce.

-- Ten minutes before the end mix in the parsley (dill or fennel).
+- Ten minutes before the end mix in the parsley.

-Well, all these will have to wait for another post.
+Well, all these new recipes will have to wait for another post.